-H. Inclement Weather
+H. Inclement Weather and Natural Disaster

-- The City is in the business of providing vital public services and therefore does not cease operations during times of inclement weather or natural disasters.
+The City is in the business of providing vital public services and therefore does not cease operations during times of inclement weather or natural disasters.
 The City may be the only organization providing essential services to citizens.
-Therefore, all employees are asked to make every reasonable effort to report to work during such times even if it is inconvenient. - 2.
-A non-exempt employee who is unable to get to work or who leaves work early because of weather or natural disaster conditions may either charge the time missed against accrued vacation leave, compensatory time, or take leave without pay for the time missed.
-Tardiness due to an employee's inability to report for scheduled work because of severe weather conditions may be allowed up to one hour at the beginning of the work day or at the discretion of the City Manager.
+Therefore, all employees are asked to make every reasonable effort to report to work during such times even if it is inconvenient.

+- 2. A non-exempt employee who is unable to get to work or who leaves work early because of weather or natural disaster conditions may either charge the time missed against accrued vacation leave, compensatory time, or with approval. may take leave without pay for the time missed.
+Tardiness due to an employee's inability to report for scheduled work because of severe weather conditions may be allowed up to one hour at the beginning of the work day or at the discretion of the City Manager. or their designee.
 Inclement weather or natural disaster tardiness in excess of that allowed by the City Manager shall be charged as provided above. - 3.
 In the event that the City Manager advises employees not to report to work or to leave early due to inclement weather or natural disaster, such time off will be paid time off and not charged to accrued vacation leave or compensatory time.
 Non-exempt employees who are available and report to work or continue to work in this situation, if requested by the City Manager, shall either be paid time and one-half for the actual hours worked or be given compensatory time off, at another time mutually agreed upon by the employee and the supervisor.

-I. Performance Evaluations
+I. Performance EvaluationsPlanning and Appraisal

-- Each regular employee's performance will be evaluated by his or her supervisor on an ongoing basis.
-The City also has a formal performance evaluation system. - 2.
-Employees who disagree with their formal performance evaluations may provide comments on the evaluation form itself and may also submit a rebuttal in writing that will be attached to a copy of their performance evaluation and kept in their official personnel file.
+- Each regular employee's performance will be evaluatedreviewed by his or hertheir supervisor on an ongoing basis.
+The City also has a formal performance evaluationappraisal system. - Employees who disagree with their formal performance evaluationsappraisal may provide comments on the evaluation form itself and may also submit a rebuttal in writing that will be physically or electronically attached to a copy of their performance evaluationappraisal and kept in their official personnel file.
 Employees may also appeal pursuant to Section VII.L Complaint Resolution Procedure.